sciknoworg/OntoLearner/docs/source/learners/retrieval_model3.rst

 Taxonomy Discovery Pipeline
 ---------------------------

-The pipeline example focuses on **taxonomy-discovery** task using AlexbekCrossAttnLearner with a sentence-transformer embedding model.
-It illustrates inducing hierarchical relationships between types, demonstrating how to adapt the pipeline for a different ontology or learner.
+The pipeline example focuses on taxonomy-discovery task using AlexbekCrossAttnLearner with a sentence-transformer embedding model.

 .. code-block:: python